stionic/halanews-document/docs/getting-started-installation.md

 > You need to connect to the network

+## New to the Command Line?

+This product was developed based on the Ionic framework, so you need to know about command-line tools.
+Something like Windows Command Prompt, PowerShell, Terminal,…

+If you’re new to the command line, please read [Ionic Command line tutorial](http://blog.ionicframework.com/new-to-the-command-line/).

 ## Install Cordova and Ionic framework

 1. Goto [Download page Node.js](https://nodejs.org/en/download/) get LTS version (make sure is LTS version).